 5 Meaningful Ways To Evaluate Your Brand’s Engagement Rate + Calculations

 Influencer marketing is far more than sending free products and encouraging social media influencers to create beautiful posts.
 That’s great and all, but what really matters is whether you’re truly getting results from your influencer marketing spend.
+That’s where engagement rate calculations come in.
+It’s through these calculations, and other metrics, that you’ll determine whether your investment has truly been worthwhile.
+In this article, we’ll give you the down-low about engagement rates — what they are, why they matter, and how to calculate them.

 What Does Engagement Rate Mean in Reference to Social Media?